-The phases of Alcohol withdrawal symptoms typically set in within 6 to 24 hours after the last drink.
+The common withdrawal symptoms from alcohol typically set in within 6 to 24 hours after the last drink.
 Symptoms range from mild to severe, depending on age, the amount of time spent abusing Alcohol, and the amount of Alcohol in the body’s system at the time detox begins.
 Not everyone will necessarily experience all the symptoms of the stages of Alcohol withdrawals, but it is inevitable that they will at some point experience intense cravings for Alcohol.

 Inpatient Alcohol detox involves staying at a residential facility during the phases of Alcohol withdrawals.
 Inpatient treatment programs offer the best chances for success and are the safest option for withdrawal.
 Inpatient detox is essential for those who have a long history of Alcoholism, a history of withdrawal seizures, co-occurring disorders, and or little support at home.

 Inpatient detox offers a high level of emotional support and around-the-clock supervision during the stages of withdrawing from Alcohol.
 Because many people who are dependent on Alcohol have vitamin deficiencies and other health problems, inpatient programs put a strong emphasis on good nutrition and adequate hydration.
 Inpatient detox allows you to focus on getting through the phases of Alcohol withdrawal comfortably and without external stresses and triggers that can quickly lead to a relapse.

 Outpatient detox involves visiting a detox center each day to discuss the symptoms of Alcohol withdrawal and monitor any medications being used.
 Outpatient treatment can be successful for people who are facing the stages of Alcohol withdrawals for the first time.